 You might have noticed a handful of chemicals listed as ingredients on vape packaging, but it’s the chemicals you won’t find on these labels that are the most worrying.

-Lab testing has found over 240 chemicals in vapes, and many of them are harmful to human health.
-For others, we just don’t know what breathing them into your lungs will do.
-Harmful chemicals are being discovered in vapes all the time, and new ones like radioactive polonium are being tested.
+Lab testing has found over 240 chemicals in vapes, and many of them are known to be harmful to human health.
+For others, we simply don’t know what breathing them into your lungs will do.
+Harmful chemicals are being discovered all the time, and new ones like radioactive polonium are being tested.
 This raises some serious questions about how these chemicals get into vapes and what kind of danger they might bring.

-The chemicals in vapes can harm your health and make you feel unwell, impacting things you do everyday.
-Symptoms like finding it hard to breathe, headaches and lung irritation can make it harder to work or study, and ruin social activities.
+The chemicals in vapes can harm your health and make you feel unwell, impacting your everyday life.
+Symptoms like breathlessness, headaches and lung irritation can make it harder to work or study, and ruin social activities.
 Vaping can even lead to serious medical emergencies.

 Take a step beyond the label and discover what chemicals you’re really breathing in.